 However, Amit Singhai of Google, introducing the changes in a blog post, said: “We’re transforming Google into a search engine that understands not only content but also people and relationships.”
 He pointed out that Google is introducing a “toggle” that will let people see the results with and without personalisation.

 Google is keen to break into the social networking space, having tried before with its Orkut and Buzz products, but seen both fall behind Facebook and Twitter.
+Its importance is seen as so great internally that Larry Page, the co-founder who took over as chief executive a year ago, has made staff bonuses dependent on the success of Google+.

 The Guardian‘s own tests on google.com when not signed in to any Google account found that links to people in Google+ appeared prominently in suggested searches and in most cases also in results, when searching for names including the blogger Robert Scoble, Facebook founder Mark Zuckerberg and search expert John Battelle.